DonovanAdrian/Gifty/README.md

   a test drive!
 Create an account, make some gifts, and invite some friends and family to start using it!

-If you encounter any issues in this step-by-step process, be sure to re-read the steps up until where you encountered the issue, and THEN contact me for assistance.
-Thank you!!

 ---------------------------------------------------